adeeb0407/Techwondoe-Assigniment/README.md

 #### You can use the Docker Configurations and make an image and container of the Service on your respective Docker Hub/ Docker Destop App

 ### React

+<+> Locate to the Directory `/project/client` Where the Frontend Client Application is situated

+<+> Run the commnad `npm install` to get all the required dependency in order for the application to run.

+<+> Run the Command `npm start` to Start the React Application